serverless/aws-ai-stack/README.md

 Name Path Mapping was used in the Custom Domain Name support in API Gateway to use the same domain name but shared across multiple API Gateway instances.

-Alternatively, you you can use a single API Gateway and map the paths to the respective services.
+Alternatively, you can use a single API Gateway and map the paths to the respective services.
 This would allow you to use the same domain name for multiple services, and would also allow you to use the same authorizer for all the services.
 However, sharing an API Gateway instance may have performance